 Also, try this delicious slow cooker lime chicken with couscous recipe.

-This aromatic Israeli couscous soup is made with simple ingredients that you can find in your pantry: Israeli couscous, onions, carrots, tomatoes, chicken broth, mint, cumin, and coriander leaves (cilantro).
-It’s delicious, nutritious and very inexpensive to make.
-Now let’s talk about all the ingredients used in this soup recipe.
+This aromatic Israeli couscous soup is made with simple ingredients that you can find in your pantry and loaded with vegetables: Israeli couscous, onions, carrots, tomatoes, chicken broth, mint, cumin, and coriander leaves (cilantro).
+It's delicious, nutritious, and very inexpensive to make.
+Now let's talk about all the ingredients used in this soup recipe.

 CHECK OUT MORE INSTANT POT SOUP RECIPES: